Ask a doctor about a prescription for MEMANTINE TECNIGEN 10 mg FILM-COATED TABLETS

 Week 3 | One and a half 10 mg tablets |

-The 10 mg tablet can be divided into two equal halves.
+The 10 mg tablet can be divided into two equal doses.

-The usual starting dose is half a tablet once a day (5 mg) in the first week.
-It is increased to one tablet a day (10 mg) in the second week and to one and a half tablets a day in the third week.
-From the fourth week onwards, the usual dose is two tablets administered once a day (20 mg).
+The normal starting dose is half a tablet once daily (5 mg) for the first week.
+It is increased to one tablet daily (10 mg) for the second week and to one and a half tablets once daily for the third week.
+From the fourth week onwards, the normal dose is two tablets administered once daily (20 mg).

 Administration

-Memantina TecniGen should be administered orally once a day.
-To get the most out of your medication, you should take it every day at the same time.
+Memantina TecniGen should be administered orally once daily.
+To get the most out of your medication, you should take it every day and at the same time.
 The tablets should be swallowed with a little water.
 The tablets can be taken with or without food.

 Continue taking Memantina TecniGen as long as it is beneficial for you.
-Your doctor should evaluate the effects of your treatment periodically.
+Your doctor should periodically evaluate the effects of your treatment.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service (phone 91 562 04 20), indicating the medication and the amount taken.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service (telephone 91 562 04 20), indicating the medication and the amount taken.

-Generally, taking an excessive amount of Memantina TecniGen should not cause any harm.
-You may experience an increase in the symptoms described in section 4 “Possible adverse effects”.
+Generally, taking an excessive amount of Memantina TecniGen should not cause you any harm.
+You may experience an increase in the symptoms described in section 4 "Possible Side Effects".

 If you take an overdose of Memantina TecniGen, contact your doctor or seek medical advice, as you may need medical attention.

-If you realize you have forgotten to take your memantina dose, wait and take the next dose at the usual time.
+If you realize you have forgotten to take your dose of memantine, wait and take the next dose at the usual time.

-Like all medications, Memantina TecniGen may produce adverse effects, although not all people will experience them.
+Like all medications, Memantina TecniGen can cause side effects, although not everyone will experience them.

-If you consider any of the adverse effects you are experiencing to be severe or if you notice any adverse effects not mentioned in this prospectus, inform your doctor or pharmacist.
+If you consider any of the side effects you experience to be serious or if you notice any side effect not mentioned in this package leaflet, inform your doctor or pharmacist.

 Keep this medication out of the sight and reach of children.